 The Project evaluated in the EIR for its environmental impacts consisted of a new academic building, including a site access road and parking lot, in the southeastern portion of the existing campus in an area that is known on the campus as Cottonwood Meadow.
 The new academic building would house UC Merced's Medical Education and related programs.
 The existing storm water detention basins that are currently located in Cottonwood Meadow would be filled as part of the Project to accommodate the siting of the new building, parking lot, access roadway, and pedestrian improvements.
-A new stormwater detention basin would be constructed in the southern portion of the campus southeast of Parking Lot No.4 and west of Fairfield Canal to replace the stormwater detention capacity that would be lost from the development of Cottonwood Meadow and to also handle the additional runoff that would be generated from the construction of the Project.
+A new stormwater detention basin was proposed to be constructed in the southern portion of the campus southeast of Parking Lot No.4 and west of Fairfield Canal to replace the stormwater detention capacity that would be lost from the development of Cottonwood Meadow and to also handle the additional runoff that would be generated from the construction of the Project.

-As analyzed in the EIR, the new academic building was envisioned to include approximately 190,000 outside gross square feet ("ogsf") of building space.
-After deducting the space associated with common areas, such as lobbies, hallways, restrooms, and mechanical space, the building would provide approximately 118,750 assignable square feet ("asf") of instructional, academic office, research, and community facing space.
+As analyzed in the EIR and Addendum #1, the new academic building was envisioned to include approximately 199,500 gross square feet ("gsf") of building space.
+After deducting the space associated with common areas, such as lobbies, hallways, restrooms, and mechanical space, the building would provide approximately 123,900 assignable square feet ("asf") of instructional, academic office, research, and community facing space.
 The new building would comprise a large rectangular-shaped, four-story building, consisting of two wings that would wrap around a central courtyard.
-The building would be approximately 65 feet in height (60 feet plus a 5-foot parapet) and the building footprint would occupy approximately 2 acres.
+The building would be approximately 85 feet in height (68-foot building, plus 9-foot mechanical penthouse, and 8-foot PV canopy structure) and the building footprint would occupy approximately 2 acres.

 The site planning and other aspects of the MEB would ensure the integration of the new building within the existing campus fabric.
 Automobile access to the site would be via the Bellevue Road extension and Cottonwood Loop Road, and an access roadway to the new building.
-A moderately-sized parking lot with 60 spaces would be provided adjacent to the new building.
+A moderately-sized parking lot with

+60 spaces would be provided adjacent to the new building.
 The parking lot would also include electrical vehicle stalls/charging stations.